 Nosy Be is the premier dive destination on Madagascar, but there are few data on the coral reef communities that support this industry.
 Opwall teams will be gathering baseline data on these reefs, including data on fish community structure from stereo-video surveys, coral cover from video transects and 3D modelling.

 Most of our volunteers fundraise for their expedition costs.
 Find out more.

 In Madagascar it is the dry season so it is hot during the day (temperatures between 25 and 30degrees Celsius) with very occasional rain at the marine site.
 During the evenings the temperature does drop to around 18 degrees Celsius with occasional cold spells getting as low as 14 degrees Celsius.

 Fitness level required

-Facilities at the forest camps are basic (tents, bucket showers, long drop toilets).
-The site has no phone signal or wifi.
 Facilities at the marine site are a little less rustic with dorm style accommodation and running water for showers and flushing toilets.
 The marine site does get some phone signal and limited wifi.